learn-academy-2023-delta/week-2-assessment/interview-questions.md

-5. What is the difference between a class and an object?
+5. What is object destructuring?

   Your answer: